shivanik96/MFQ-Hofstede-Multilingual/ReadMe.md

 | Urdu              |          |    Y    |                                                |             340             |
 | Vietnamese        |          |    Y    |                                                |                             |
 | Yoruba            |          |    Y    |                                                |                             |

+## Translating the Questionnaires
+The authors of the MFQ have provided a set of [guidelines](https://ymblog.jonathanhaidt.org/2010/01/how-to-translate-the-mfq/comment-page-1/) for translating the MFQ into different languages.
+Following these, many researchers have translated the original MFQ into [various languages](https://docs.google.com/spreadsheets/u/0/d/1UflzHkc8g5ohW_MIKGzbrGH5bIPiJoWcSvfuq7OsoYc/pub).
+Following similar approach, we aim to translate the MFQ-2.
+We compile our translations [here](https://docs.google.com/spreadsheets/d/1_F_y3WZLXLkDEsOGdlaiZimMGWmZ58z1/edit?usp=sharing&ouid=114913629946407078107&rtpof=true&sd=true).